JustinLove/ohol-map/notes.md

   - time
   - account
   - cause of death
+- show data for other servers
+  - deselect server
+  - collapse server
 - historical replay
   - Only fetch reasonable amount of data for historical
   - center view on main area?